daronphang/programming-resources/clean-code/testing/test-doubles.md

 ## Test Double

-Generic term for any kind of pretend object used in place of a real object for testing purposes.
+A test double is an object or function that cna stand in for a real implementation in a test.

 https://martinfowler.com/articles/mocksArentStubs.html